Anant/Cassandra.Toolkit/docs/setup/README.md

 You will need to create a `hosts.ini` with all the needed Cassandra hosts for Ansible to use.
 You will also need to set your `group_vars/all.yml` file for your ansible environment.
 [See instructions here](./setup.ansible-config-files.md).

 ## Step 2: Verify Access To Your Nodes
-Make sure you can access all apache-cassandra or dse cluster nodes you want the tools for.
+Next we will make sure you can access all apache-cassandra or dse cluster nodes you want the tools for.
+If you haven't installed ansible already, you can refer to the [official instructions here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

+Refer to the `hosts.ini` file in your env using `-i`, and use the `cassandra-hello.yml` playbook.

 For example, if you are using the `testing` environment:

 ```
-# assuming current dir is this dir, docs/setup:
+# assuming current dir is this project root, docs/setup:
-ansible-playbook -i ../../config/ansible/envs/testing/hosts.ini ../../src/ansible/playbooks/cassandra-hello.yml
+ansible-playbook -i ./config/ansible/envs/testing/hosts.ini ./src/ansible/playbooks/cassandra-hello.yml
 ```

 If it worked, then now you are ready to run the ansible playbook and install cassandra.toolkit to your Cassandra cluster!
-If not, you might want to [go back to the instructions for setting your hosts.ini file](./setup.ansible-config-files.md#Step-1.1-list-all-hosts-in-hosts.ini) before trying again.
+If not, you might want to [go back to the instructions for setting your hosts.ini file](./setup.ansible-config-files.md#Step-1.2-list-all-hosts-in-hosts.ini) before trying again.

 ## Step 3: Install the Toolkit onto Your Nodes

 ### Run the Ansible Playbook
 Finally you are ready to install the toolkit onto your nodes using Ansible Playbook.
-Be sure to pass in the arguments corresponding to the tools you chose from [Step 1.2](./setup.ansible-config-files.md#step-1.2-choose-what-tools-to-install).
+Be sure to pass in the arguments corresponding to the tools you chose from [Step 1.3](./setup.ansible-config-files.md#step-1.3-choose-what-tools-to-install).

 Below are some examples to get you started, assuming and env called `testing`.
 Most of the args passed in using `-e` can also be passed in using `envs/<your-env>/group_vars/all.yml`, besides AWS credentials.